-The new, online Performing Arts Leadership and Management (4+1) accelerated program is available for current Shenandoah Conservatory undergraduate students.
+The online Performing Arts Leadership & Management (4+1) accelerated program is available for current Shenandoah Conservatory undergraduate students.

-The accelerated Performing Arts Leadership and Management program is available for current Shenandoah Conservatory undergraduates who, upon completion of their undergraduate degree, wish to obtain a Master of Science in Performing Arts Leadership and Management in just one year.
+The online Performing Arts Leadership & Management (4+1) accelerated program is available for current Shenandoah Conservatory undergraduates who, upon completion of their undergraduate degree, wish to obtain a Master of Science in Performing Arts Leadership & Management in just one year.
+Online courses in the PALM program are designed as asynchronous learning, giving you the opportunity to learn at your own pace.

-Students who are accepted into the accelerated program will begin to take PALM required courses during their undergraduate studies, participate in the annual Summer Arts Leadership Institute in Athens, Greece (GEL course) and register for an internship course during the summer between senior year and their one year of graduate study.
+Students may apply in their sophomore year and once accepted, take PALM required courses during their undergraduate studies, participate in the annual Summer Arts Leadership Institute in Athens, Greece (GEL course) and register for an internship course during the summer between senior year and their one year of graduate study.

 The graduate PALM program is now fully online so students do not need to stay in Winchester for their one year of graduate study.
 Students who do decide to stay on campus to continue with studio classes, perform in ensembles and productions, and take advantage of campus life, will form a “study group” with other resident students.